brawer/cadaref-zurich/survey_data/README.md

 [Amtliche Vermessungsdaten Stadt Zürich Jahresendstand 2007](https://data.stadt-zuerich.ch/dataset/geo_amtliche_vermessungsdaten_stadt_zuerich_jahresendstand_2007) using this [extraction script](../src/extract_survey_data.py).
 The state of December 2007 is the earliest available digital dataset.

-to the extracted data in this directory.
-It is a bit unusual to package extracted data into a source code repository.
-However, as of October 2024, the upstream data (despite its CC0-1.0 license) cannot be accessed directly over the internet.
-Instead, users have to manually request the data package via the city’s Open Data portal, wait for an email, and only then they can download the data using a temporary link sent in the e-mail.
-This process does not work with an automated release process, so we opted to re-publish the relevant excerpt of the data as part of our source code repository.
+As of October 2024, the upstream data (despite its CC0-1.0 license) cannot be accessed directly over the internet.
+Instead, users have to manually request the data package via the city’s Open Data portal, wait for an email, and only then they can retrieve the data from a temporary URL that is sent in the e-mail.
+Because such a manual process does not work with an automated software release, we opted to re-publish the relevant excerpt of the data as part of our source code repository.

 ## License